robalb/ebpf-web-fingerprint/README.md

 ```
 You can ask your favourite LLM for help with the installation on other linux distributions.

-### Run the demo server in TLS mode and with TLS fingerprinting
+## Run the demo server in TLS mode

 first, you must generate a valid self-signed certificate for the ip `10.200.1.2`: